 If you’re looking for a job over the next few months, being ready for video interviews, preparing for the possibility that you might be asked to engage with recruiters face-to-face, being aware of your rights and keeping a few alternatives to full-time work in mind should help you to keep all bases covered.

 Following up on applications: patience is a virtue

-The government has announced protection for renters who will not be able to make payments in the current climate.
-Under emergency legislation (which at the time of writing has not yet been passed), neither private nor social housing landlords will be able to evict but must give you a three-month notice period.
+The protection for renters unable to make payments announced by the government early in the pandemic has been extended into September.
+After this time, your landlord will be able to evict but must give you a three-month notice period.
 That is, unless your landlord got a possession order or the bailiffs were due before the coronavirus outbreak – in which case, you will be entitled to two weeks’ notice.
 If you have concerns about your accommodation, do try to work out an agreement with your landlord for late payment or a payment plan and check the above section to see if you are eligible for benefits.
-There are slightly different processes for lodgers, but homeless support charity, Shelter, has published a good guide on its website.
+There are slightly different processes for lodgers, but homeless support charity Shelter has published a good guide on its website.
 The Citizens Advice Bureau also provides information about benefits and renting during a pandemic.